All Escambia County Departments

 Libraries will open for limited general public access and online order pickups as follows:

-- Feeding the Gulf Coast for youth: Monday - Friday from 11 a.m. - 1 p.m. at all seven library branches.
+- Feeding the Gulf Coast for youth at Genealogy Branch Library and Century Branch Library: Tuesday - Saturday from 11 a.m. - 1 p.m.

 Requests for library materials placed prior to arrival will be retrieved and ready for pickup at your vehicle.
 Designated online order pickup spaces will be marked.
 Drive-through services are closed.
 All returned library materials will be cleaned and isolated for a period of 7 days.